bittnkr/uniq/README.md

 A multithreading class model build around a *lock-free circular buffered queue*.

-It is yet in a early stage of development, critiques and pull requests are welcome:
+This is a work in progress in its early stages of development, critiques and pull requests are welcome.

-But for now, we have some tested features:
+For now, we have some tested features:

 * N threads
 * N buffer size (minimum 1 seat).